 A student will be considered 'habitual truant' if they are unexcused from school for 30 consecutive hours, 42 hours in one month, or 72 hours in one school year.
 Students will be considered to have 'excessive absences' if they miss 38 hours in one month with or without an excuse, or 65 hours in one school year with or without an excuse.
 In either case, 'habitual truant' or 'excessive absences', parents will be notified of the concern and students may face consequences as determined appropriate by the district.
+One of the consequences would be to provide a medical excuse for anything over 65 hours of absences.
 In addition, families may be connected with community resources, and for cases of 'habitual truant', legal actions can be taken by the district.